 While PRP can be beneficial as a standalone treatment, it can also help promote hair growth – almost acting as a “fertilizer” – before getting a hair transplant procedure, if you so choose.
 You and your doctor can use PRP as part of a multi-pronged approach to treating hair thinning and loss, including drugs such as Rogaine and Propecia.

 Is PRP right for you?
 Toronto-based hair loss experts Dr Jonather Huber and Dr Robert Jones can evaluate your hair loss and help you decide if you are a good candidate for PRP.
-With a practice dedicated solely to the art and science of hair restoration, the Toronto Hair Transplant Centre has become world-renowned specialists in advanced techniques such as PRP and follicular unit excision (FUE).
+With a practice dedicated solely to the art and science of hair restoration, the Toronto Hair Transplant Surgeons has become world-renowned specialists in advanced techniques such as PRP and follicular unit excision (FUE).

 To schedule your free one-on-one consultation with one of our doctors, please visit our contact page for the method that best suits you.